European banks broaden measures to combat coronavirus spread

 Private equity firm KKR & Co Inc KKR.N said late Monday that an employee at its London office had tested positive, causing it to temporarily close both its sites in the city.

-The spread of the coronavirus is becoming increasingly disruptive to finance firms' operations, and proving an additional burden to the effect of a weaker economy on their businesses.
+Standard Life Aberdeen said on Tuesday that it was planning to split its British and U.S. investment teams into groups and have them work separately as part of contingency planning.

-Traders at the world's biggest banks are swapping their plush city centre offices to work from suburban outposts in New York and London, facing lengthy commutes as their employers attempt to reduce the disruption caused by coronavirus.
+Traders at the world's biggest banks began last week swapping their plush city centre offices to work from suburban outposts in New York and London, facing lengthy commutes as their employers attempt to reduce the disruption caused by coronavirus.

 The measures by Deutsche on Tuesday are expected to affect dozens of people and last until at least March 27.
 The bank also split some operations in London on Monday, following similar moves in places including Italy and China.